ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS Clients and Proof Fetching {#clients-proof-fetching}

-There are two types of proofs a client may retrieve.
+There are two types of proofs a client may retrieve; inclusion proofs and consistency proofs.

 An HTTPS client will retrieve SCTs from an HTTPS server, and must obtain an inclusion proof to an STH in order to verify the promise made by the SCT.

-An HTTPS client may also receive SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
+An HTTPS client may also receive an SCT bundled with an inclusion proof to a historical STH via an unspecified future mechanism.
 Because this historical STH is considered personally identifiable information per above, the client must obtain a consistency proof to a more recent